-Defining the functional significance of the Hippo/YAP signaling pathway in the initiation and/or progression of the fallopian tube secretory epithelial cell (FTSEC)-derived ovarian high-grade serious carcinoma (HGSC)
+Defining the functional significance of the Hippo/YAP signaling pathway in the initiation and progression of high-grade serious ovarian cancer (HGSC)

-Demonstrating how the Hippo-Yap signaling pathway, interacts with high-risk HPV oncoproteins to regulate cervical epithelial cell transformation and cervical cancer cell proliferation.
+Demonstrating how the Hippo-Yap signaling pathway interacts with high-risk HPV oncoproteins to regulate cervical epithelial cell overgrowth and malignant transformation.

 Cheng Wang, PhD

 Investigator, Vincent Center for Reproductive Biology

 Associate Professor of Obstetrics, Gynecology and Reproductive Biology, Harvard Medical School